perbone/luascript/README.md

 # LuaScript [![License](https://img.shields.io/:license-apache-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+Lua 5.4 language support for Godot Engine

 > WIP (heavily updated so you can expect constants changes - no commitment with feature freezing at this moment)

-Lua 5.4 language support for Godot Engine
+> Next step: to plan the stories backlog based on the feature list

 ## Features